 Kids and adults are decorating boiled eggs in shells: with paints, markers, crayons, and other decorations.
 Some older people use advanced techniques, like coloring the eggs in boiling water with onion skins and vinegar or other materials.

 Also, people in Poland use to play the "cracking eggs" for centuries.
 Two people strike Easter eggs held in their palms against each other.
 The winner is the one with the nonbroken egg.

 Rule: Do not tap the side of the eggs, only the tip (tip to tip or end to end).

-There is no celebration in Poland that is not accompanied with a lot of food.
+Finally, as in any other place in the world, the people in Poland are baking Easter cakes and the tables are full of food.
+There is no celebration in Poland that is not accompanied by a lot of food.
 So, in Easter time as well the food is not missing from the tables.